sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 The Betti table for the homogeneous toppling ideal.
-If ``verbose`` is ``True``, it prints the standard Betti table, otherwise, it returns a less formated table.
+If ``verbose`` is ``True``, it prints the standard Betti table, otherwise, it returns a less formatted table.

 INPUT: